-the activities used to determine how a ship is to be utilised, the types of cargo acceptable and the scheduling of voyages with the delivery of such cargos, and ensuring any contingency arrangements are in place.

-• 'organising and overseeing voyages' includes the logistical aspects of the operation of ships, determining which routes to use, when and making adequate contingency arrangements.
-These activities can be carried out by an agent, manager or the master14 of the ship.

-91. The Director will consider whether activities which may appear to fall within the CIGA as listed above, do in fact constitute a shipping business, or whether they are merely incidental to what is properly regarded as a different kind of business.

-92. The Director will regard a company, an external company and a branch of a resident company as tax resident outside Barbados if such company is liable to tax on the income from a relevant activity in another jurisdiction.
-For example, where a company carrying on shipping as a relevant activity submits evidence to the Director that it is liable to a tonnage tax regime in a jurisdiction outside of Barbados in respect of its shipping activity, the Director may regard that company as being tax resident outside Barbados.

-93. A resident company which carries on the business of a general travel agent and merely sells tickets for passenger cruises as part of that business shall not be regarded as carrying on shipping business.

-94. A resident company which manufactures goods for export and arranges for those goods to be dispatched by sea, in containers or otherwise as part of that business shall not be regarded as carrying on shipping business.

-95. A resident company which owns and runs an international shipping pool and acts as an agent for the ship-owners participating in the pool and does not, itself, charter in or out the ships, takes no economic risk and does not operate any ships in that regard, this would not constitute shipping business.
+- 89. Core Income Generating Activities (CIGA) for Shipping: - 'managing crew' includes compliance with the Maritime Labour Convention, 2006. - 'overhauling and maintaining ships' includes procuring and/or overseeing the overhauling and/or maintenance of ships. - 'overseeing and tracking deliveries' includes the logistical aspects of the transportation of cargo. - 'determining what goods to order and when to deliver them' are the activities used to determine how a ship is to be utilised, the types of cargo acceptable and the scheduling of voyages with the delivery of such cargos, and ensuring any contingency arrangements are in place. - 'organising and overseeing voyages' includes the logistical aspects of the operation of ships, determining which routes to use, when and making adequate contingency arrangements.
+These activities can be carried out by an agent, manager or the master14 of the ship. - 90.
+The Director will consider whether activities which may appear to fall within the CIGA as listed above, do in fact constitute a shipping business, or whether they are merely incidental to what is properly regarded as a different kind of business. - 91.
+The Director will regard a company, an external company and a branch of a resident company as tax resident outside Barbados if such company is liable to tax on the income from a relevant activity in another jurisdiction.
+For example, where a company carrying on shipping as a relevant activity submits evidence to the Director that it is liable to a tonnage tax regime in a jurisdiction outside of Barbados in respect of its shipping activity, the Director may regard that company as being tax resident outside Barbados. - 92.
+A resident company which carries on the business of a general travel agent and merely sells tickets for passenger cruises as part of that business shall not be regarded as carrying on shipping business. - 93.
+A resident company which manufactures goods for export and arranges for those goods to be dispatched by sea, in containers or otherwise as part of that business shall not be regarded as carrying on shipping business. - 94.
+A resident company which owns and runs an international shipping pool and acts as an agent for the ship-owners participating in the pool and does not, itself, charter in or out the ships, takes no economic risk and does not operate any ships in that regard, this would not constitute shipping business.

+14 "master" includes every person having command or charge of a ship other than a pilot;